 Start by setting out sales objectives for each of your products.
-What do you want to sell, who is your target market and what are the timescales involved?
-Decide where your focus will lie - whether that's on a specific product or a client base, and what needs to change for you to meet these objectives.
+What do you want to sell?
+Who is your target market?
+What are the timescales involved?
+Decide where your focus will lie, whether that's on a specific product or a client base, and what needs to change for you to meet these objectives.

 For each sales objective, list the steps you will have to take in order to meet them.
 There should be five or six steps for each objective.
 Think SMART when you are coming up with them: